Facebook

 December 26, 2022

-Regarding cancer diagnosis types, various methods are used to diagnose different types.
-The most common types of cancer diagnosis include physical exams and tests, imaging scans, biopsies, laboratory tests, and genetic tests.
+Various methods diagnose different types of cancer.
+The most common kinds of cancer diagnosis include physical exams and tests, imaging scans, biopsies, laboratory tests, and genetic tests.
 A newer form of diagnosing cancer is liquid biopsies.
 But what are liquid biopsies for cancer?

 Physical Exams and Tests

-Physical exams involve a physical examination of the patient by a healthcare professional and any other tests deemed necessary.
+Physical exams involve a physical examination of the patient by a healthcare professional and any other necessary tests.
 These are typically the first step in diagnosing cancer.
 These physical tests can include inspection and palpation of the body to look for visible signs of tumors or lumps, listening to organs with a stethoscope to detect abnormal sounds, measuring blood pressure and other vital signs, and performing pelvic, rectal, or prostate exams if needed.
-Blood tests and urine tests may also be used for further investigation.
+For further investigation, doctors may use blood tests and urine tests.

 What Are Liquid Biopsies For Cancer?